mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

-If there are brush tips and patterns coming with the file, do the same with pattern via the pattern docker, and for the brush-tip go to the settings dropdown (:kbd:`F5`) and then go to the “brush-tip” option.
+If there are brush tips and patterns coming with the file, do the same with pattern via the pattern docker, and for the brush-tip go to the settings drop-down (:kbd:`F5`) and then go to the “brush-tip” option.
 There, select predefined brush, and then the “import” button to call up the file dialog.